maciejpedzich/maciejpedzi.ch/src/content/blog/going-global-with-localhost.md

 But what if two services use the same port and you can't change it on container's end?
 Well, you could just use a different port on the host and call it a day, right?
 In my case... not exactly, because once it came down to actually exposing all these apps to the outside world, not only would I have to manually generate an TLS certificate for every project, but I'd also effectively force anyone wanting to visit a certain website I host to append the right port number to the domain name.

 So if I were to expose my personal website on port 3000, the URL you'd need to type in to access it would be `https://maciejpedzi.ch:3000`.
-If you want to omit the port number in the URL, you have to use port 443 instead.
-But you'd soon run into the same issue of multiple apps trying to use the same host port at once - that's impossible.
+But since I want to omit the port number in the URL, I have to use port 443 instead.
+But I'd soon run into the same issue of multiple apps trying to use the same host port at once - that's impossible.

 The solution to that problem requires having a server that forwards incoming requests to appropriate apps based on something like the domain name.
 My personal website should be reachable via `maciejpedzi.ch`, my Gitea instance via `git.maciejpedzi.ch`, my Umami analytics platform via `analytics.maciejpedzi.ch`, and so on.
-It would also be nice if that server generated all the necessary TLS certificates as more services go live.
+It would also be nice if that server automatically generated all the necessary TLS certificates as more services go live.

 You've probably seen it coming by now, but that's pretty much how a reverse proxy works in a nutshell.
 There are plenty of web servers that can be configured to act like one, such as Nginx, Traefik, or Caddy.
 It's the latter that I've ended up using for my apps, mainly due to the ease and flexibility of configuration but also a wide range of modules for extending Caddy's feature set.

-_Go over the Caddyfile, explain the global ACME DNS option.
-Show the log snippet, no public IPs except GH webhooks and a bunch of proxy rules_.

 ## Dynamic DNS